martinschorb/pyem/readme.md

 In order to receive announcements about updates or major changes in py-EM, we have set up a mailing list.
 In order to join it, please send an email to pyem-subscribe@embl.de.

-Specific questions about applications and tricks should be posted to the forum at https://forum.image.sc joining lots of related scientific open software projects.

 Please contact me if you like to contribute applications or other pieces of code to py-EM and you will get an account for this gitlab platform.